kaikayy/Tomb-of-Anrufbeantworter/Session Notes/Session 98.md

 - They converse
 - despite my name things will flourish in the light and not in the shadows
 - D: You are the rightful heir to [[Maztica]] and [[Acererak]] took that from you, the Tomb you are about to enter was built on the bodies of your people.
 If it weren't for [[Acererak]]'s actions you would be sitting on a throne not running around in a humid jungle.
 Do you not wich to take Vengeance on him?
 - S: We will kill [[Acererak]].
-But i don't think it will be out of vengeance, but neccassity.
+But i don't think it will be out of vengeance, but necessity.
 - D: The vision i gave you is a direct way to [[Ras Nsi]] in the [[Fane of the Night Serpent]].
 He is one of [[Acererak]]'s minions.
 - S: Isn't [[Ras Nsi]] on your side?
 - D: He has been mislead by [[Acererak]], his main goal is no longer to release me, so I wish him gone.